 Yes, you can still enjoy beautiful things – it's all about shopping with a conscience.
 We let you in on our favourite sustainable fashion brands in Singapore.

 We know how difficult it is to kick a high-street shopping habit.
-As hard as we try to reduce waste by renting clothes and shopping for high-quality wardrobe essentials, it’s a struggle to resist the allure of commercial fashion and choose sustainable fashion brands.
+As hard as we try to reduce waste by renting clothes and shopping for high-quality wardrobe essentials, it’s a struggle to resist the allure of commercial fashion and choose sustainable fashion brands in Singapore.

 Our inspiring interviews with Style Theory’s Raena Lim, Green is the New Black founder Stephanie Dickson, Mahima Gujral Wadhwa of Sui and Raye Padit of The Fashion Pulpit are real eye-openers about the part we all play in consumption, waste and pollution.
 Yes, we can still enjoy beautiful things.
 But the point is to think about what you’re putting your money towards.
 Get what you really need, and shop with a conscience.
 This means supporting sustainable fashion brands that aren’t just environmentally friendly, but ethical too.

 Best sustainable fashion brands in Singapore